 NCTCOG, as fiscal and administrative agent for the District, is responsible for the arrangement of an independent audit of the District's financial records as part of the NCTCOG audit in accordance with generally accepted auditing standards.
 NCTCOG is required by its bylaws to have an annual audit comprised of the fiscal records, and all transactions by a certified public accountant selected by and responsible to NCTCOG's Executive Board.
-In conjunction with the NCTCOG audit firm for the District financial transactions.
+In conjunction with the NCTCOG annual independent audit, a separate and distinct audit report is completed by the selected NCTCOG audit firm for the District financial transactions.
 Whitley Penn was selected and awarded a five (5) year contract to perform the NCTCOG financial audits beginning in Fiscal Year 2018.